7Jinx7/Resume_Screening/README.md

 # Resume Screening Project

-**The goal of this project was to use natural language processing and data analytics (like Z-score analysis) to automatically screen resumes and identify top candidates from a large dataset.**
+**The goal of ourt project was to use natural language processing and data analytics (Z-score analysis) to automatically screen resumes and identify top candidates from a large dataset.**

 This project demonstrates two approaches to automate resume screening using NLP and machine learning.
 Both notebooks classify resumes as either: